 Increasing knowledge about PCC has led to new reforms and laws (e.g., OBRA, 1987).
-These focus on one hand on following strict regulations that enable monitoring the quality of care (as per ministries of health regulations), while on the other hand, emphasizing services that sufficiently attain and maintain the residents’ highest practicable physical, mental, and psychosocial well-being (Fazio, Pace, Flinner, & Kallmyer, 2018; Koren, 2010).
-Since then, the growing body of scholarly knowledge on the association between different dimensions of an environment’s physical layout, well-being (WB), and Quality of Life (QoL) has led to advanced new laws and regulations including design regulations and guidelines that aim to utilize terms such as psychosocial well-being, quality of life, and physical well-being.
+These focus on one hand on following strict regulations that enable monitoring the quality of care (as per ministries of health regulations), while on the other hand, emphasizing services that sufficiently attain and maintain the residents’ highest practicable physical, mental, and psychosocial well-being (Fazio et al., 2018; Koren, 2010).
+Since then, the growing body of scholarly knowledge on the association between different dimensions of an environment’s physical layout, subjective well-being (SWB), and Quality of Life (QoL) has led to advanced new laws and regulations including design regulations and guidelines that aim to utilize terms such as psychosocial well-being, quality of life, and physical well-being.
 The LTCF design, guidelines, and recommendations are often written by a panel of experts that include gerontologists, governmental health policymakers, and architects.
-Despite being detailed and in-depth, these guidelines often fail to reflect LTCF residents’ actual needs, which would enhance their WB and QoL (Regnier, 2003).
+Despite being detailed and in-depth, these guidelines often fail to reflect LTCF residents’ actual needs, which would enhance their SWB and QoL (Regnier, 2003).
 The design of an LTCF’s physical layout, which is often a reflection of the personal viewpoint of architects regarding LTCFs, have created a need for defining, measuring and understanding the dimensions of these subjective concepts.
 This need has generated numerous studies that focus on the importance of an environment’s role in creating suitable, person-centered LTCFs, and have occupied environmental gerontology researchers worldwide.

-The current study aims to investigate and deepen the knowledge of physical layout as a “silent partner” in the WB and QoL of LTCF residents.
-The following literature review will focus on environmental gerontology and on up-to-date research about the relationship between physical layout, WB, and QoL.
+The current study aims to investigate and deepen the knowledge of physical layout as a “silent partner” in the SWB and QoL of LTCF residents.
+The following literature review will focus on environmental gerontology and on up-to-date research about the relationship between physical layout, SWB, and QoL.

-Literature review
+Literature Review

 Environmental Gerontology

-The correlation between the physical layout of LTCFs and the WB and QoL of older adults living in them is a rich, multidisciplinary subject that has occupied many environmental gerontology researchers.
+The correlation between the physical layout of LTCFs and the SWB and QoL of older adults living in them is a rich, multidisciplinary subject that has occupied many environmental gerontology researchers.
 The field of environmental gerontology emerged in the late 1950s, when the discussion of person-environment considerations expanded to including the aging population.
 Proponents from the field claimed that understanding the aging process and the existing problems of habitation (private or institutional settings) could help society design proper housing and neighborhoods for older adults.
 These new arguments prompted theoretical, empirical, and solution-focused initiatives by diverse professionals, including psychologists, sociologists, architects, health professionals, community planners, and social policy advocates.
 Such professionals combined their knowledge to help older adults cope with their immediate environment according to their needs, resources, and behavioral requirements (Samuel, 2017).
-The most significant interdimensional intervention in environmental gerontology from this early era to the present was the “environmental press model” (Nahemow, L., & Lawton, 1973).
+The most significant interdimensional intervention in environmental gerontology from this early era to the present was the “environmental press model” (Nahemow & Lawton, 1973).

 The environmental press model took into account the fact that older adults experience age-related losses, such as health-related or cognitive loss as well as a decline in competence, and as a result, they may perceive their environments as more demanding, problematic, and stress-evoking.
 High levels of competence result in a more positive outcome and lead to better adaptation to a broader range of environmental pressures, which the model terms “environmental press.”
 On the other hand, deficit or excess of press, relative to competence, can cause maladaptive behavior and adverse effects (Bowling et al., 2015).

 Figure 1.
-Graphic presentation of an ecological theory of adaptation and aging (Nahemow, L., & Lawton, 1973)
+Graphic presentation of an ecological theory of adaptation and aging (Nahemow & Lawton, 1973)